What is culture?

 They become to the point where they market and advertise themselves throughout daily life and social media.

-What is it about these companies that make people act in such a cultic manner toward them?
+What is it about these companies that makes people act in such a cultic manner toward them?

 Foremost, we need to understand the basics of branding.